 **Please select one session to attend each week throughout the entire season.

 Each week, when you arrive at your session, you will be assigned to a specific field to work with a Field Coordinator with oversight from the Master Coach.
 You will have a specific skill or two taught to you and your player and will be given time to work on that skill together.
 You may ask for assistance from the Field Coordinators or Master Coaches as they circulate throughout the practice area.
 After a quick water break, during which fields will be set up, we will hold short-sided games for the remaining time.
 By teaching the skills and holding games during the same session, this eliminates having a separate practice time during the week.

 All players will be issued a uniform.
 This includes: shorts, jersey and socks.
 (Shoes and shin guards are to be provided by the player).
 Each week, the players are to arrive in full uniform.
 For safety reasons, every player MUST have on shin guards and be wearing appropriate footwear (cleats – without a toe-cleat or tennis shoes are considered appropriate).

 U5 parent information meetings and uniform pick up dates will be announced in a future communication.
 You will request your weekly session when you pick up your uniform and sessions will be filled on a first come/first served basis.

-The Fall Season begins on Saturday, August 24, 2013.
-The following weekend, Labor Day weekend, there will be no sessions.
-We will have nine weeks of sessions and will end the season with a party on November 2, 2013.
+The Fall Season begins on Saturday, September 6, 2014.
+We will have nine weeks of sessions and will end the season with a party.
 Details of the party and Picture Day will be announced in future communication.

 If you have additional questions, please bring them with you to the parents meeting.
 Or, you can direct questions to the U5 email box at firstname.lastname@example.org.
 Please watch for emails (allow this email in your spam filters) and watch the U5 section on the region’s website, www.camarilloaysosoccer.org, for further communication.